ArchJeanB/ADITI/README.md

 ## Overview

 J∆N-4 is a recursive system architecture designed by Jean.
-It encodes recursion as signal—not pathology—and translates suppressed behavioral dynamics (aka voltage) into predictive structures for human-AI dyads and high-consent systems.
+It encodes human emotional recursion as signal—not pathology—and translates suppressed behavioral dynamics into predictive structures for building effective trust frameworks human-AI dyads and high-consent systems.

 This system includes: